-Article 15.
-Court Appearance Pay
+C. Court Appearance Pay

-An employee required, after an unpaid period following the end of a shift or work assignment, to be present in court in connection with the performance of their duties shall receive three (3) hours minimum compensation at the appropriate rate of pay.
-If an employee is required to be in court during both morning and afternoon sessions, such employee shall receive a minimum of six (6) hours of compensation at the appropriate rate of pay.
-An employee whose shift is extended to include court appearance time will not receive the above-referenced minimums, but will be paid for the extension of the shift at the appropriate rate.
+Employees classified as Police Officer or Police Corporal who, on a scheduled time off, are required to be present in court in connection with the performance of their duties shall receive three (3) hours minimum compensation at the appropriate rate.
+In the event such person is required to be present during both the morning and afternoon sessions of the court on the same day, such person shall receive a minimum of six (6) hours minimum compensation at the appropriate rate.
+Employees whose shifts are extended to include court appearance time will not receive the above-referenced minimums, but will be paid for extension of their shift at the appropriate rate.